agirlnamedsophia/bedframe/README.md

 * System dependencies
   - postgres

-* Database creation
+* Database setup
-  - `rake db:setup && rake db:reset`
+  - `rake db:setup && rake db:migrate`
   this will seed some phony data if you want to mess around in the console, or you can just run the test suite

-* Database initialization

 * How to run the test suite
  - I develop with [ZEUS](https://github.com/burke/zeus) locally, so I just run "zeus test", but you can also